Artist-in-Residence, Kala Art Institute, 2025

 ARTIST BIO

-Melissa Wang (b.1985) received her B.A. in Literature/Writing from the University of California, San Diego and her M.A. in English from the University of California, Davis.
+Melissa Wang received her B.A. in Literature/Writing from the University of California, San Diego and her M.A. in English from the University of California, Davis.
 She worked in healthcare and academia before segueing to tech.
-Disillusioned by the industry's response to climate change, she began a professional art practice in 2019, and has since exhibited at Opalka Gallery (in partnership with Collar Works) in Albany, NY, the Arrowmont School of Arts and Crafts in Gatlinburg, TN, Torrance Art Museum in Los Angeles, CA, and the de Young Museum in San Francisco, CA with a solo exhibition at Root Division (Frank-Ratchye space) in SF, CA. Her work can be found in public spaces including Brown University in Providence, RI and Meta HQ in Menlo Park, CA. In 2021, she received an Individual Emerging Artist Fellowship from the California Arts Council.
-She is represented by Wavelength Space in Chattanooga, TN in their flat file collection.
+In 2020, she began a professional art practice, exhibiting with Collar Works at Opalka Gallery in Albany, NY; Torrance Art Museum in Los Angeles, CA; the de Young Museum in San Francisco, CA; and Root Division (solo exhibition) in SF, CA. Her work can be found in private and public collections, including Brown University in Providence, RI and Meta in Menlo Park, CA. She has received an Individual Emerging Artist Fellowship from the California Arts Council and residencies from Root Division in SF, CA and Kala Art Institute in Berkeley, CA. Currently, she lives with her family in East Bay, CA and is pursuing her MFA (2025-27) at the California College of Arts.

 SELECT EXHIBITIONS